-ENCE 4250 - Advanced Hardware Description Language (HDL) Modeling and Synthesis
+ENCE 4250 Advanced Hardware Description Language (HDL) Modeling and Synthesis (4 qtr. hrs.)

 This course covers advanced concepts in Hardware Description and Language (HDl) modeling and Synthesis.
 It covers topics including but not limited to digital system design, simulation, and synthesis using Verilog HDL and VHDL.
 The course also covers RTL design, behavioral description, system Verilog, and timing analysis using CAD tools.

 Advanced techniques in the fabrication and design of VLSI circuits and systems.
 Modeling of parasitic components.
 Floor-planning, clock distribution, routing, and low power design.
 Prerequisite: ENCE 3501 or permission of instructor.